Exercising With a Rotator Cuff Tear: What Works (And What to Avoid)

 Have you ever wondered why baseball pitchers often experience shoulder injuries, or how they overcome them?
 If you’ve ever overexerted your shoulders or taken a nasty fall onto your arm, you might have faced a very similar shoulder injury to a set of muscles called your rotator cuff.

 Your rotator cuff is a group of four muscles that surround your shoulder.
-These muscles are responsible for two goals: stabilizing the upper arm and shoulder, and making sure your shoulder has a full range of motion in all directions.
+These muscles serve two purposes: stabilizing the upper arm and shoulder, and ensuring your shoulder has a full range of motion in all directions.

 There are two common types of rotator cuff injuries.
-Tendonitis, which occurs when the rotator cuff muscles and tendon become inflamed which can lead to a pinching or impingement between your arm and shoulder blade bone, is usually caused by muscle strain or overuse of your shoulder muscles.
-Tears, on the other hand, are the literal tearing of your rotator cuff tendon from the upper part of the shoulder bone.
-While less common, these tears can result from something as simple as repetitive overhead shoulder motions.
+Tendonitis occurs when the rotator cuff muscles and tendon become inflamed, which can lead to pinching or impingement between your arm and shoulder blade bone.
+This is usually caused by muscle strain or overuse of the shoulder muscles.
+Tears, on the other hand, involve the actual tearing of the rotator cuff tendon from the upper part of the shoulder bone.
+While less common, these tears can result from repetitive overhead shoulder motions or sudden trauma.

-It's clear that when you damage your rotator cuff muscles in any way, you're likely to face some pain and problems moving your shoulder or upper arms.
+When you damage your rotator cuff muscles in any way, you’re likely to experience pain and difficulty moving your shoulder or upper arm.
+This discomfort, often referred to as rotator cuff pain, can be caused by injuries, overuse, or general wear and tear of the shoulder muscles and tendons.
 But how do you find pain relief?

-After discussing your injury and treatment options with your primary physician, ask about exploring recovery exercises for your injuries.
-In this article, we'll show you 5 helpful exercises that can ease the pain, strengthen your rotator cuff muscles, and help prevent future shoulder injuries.
-We'll also discuss a few exercises that should be avoided, so you don't exacerbate your shoulder injury.
+After discussing your injury and treatment options with your shoulder specialist, ask about incorporating recovery exercises into your rehabilitation plan.
+A structured shoulder conditioning program can be an effective way to restore strength, flexibility, and stability.
+In this article, we’ll outline five helpful exercises for rotator cuff injuries that can ease pain, strengthen the muscles, and help prevent future shoulder injuries.
+We’ll also discuss a few exercises that should be avoided to prevent further damage.

 What Exercises Can I Do With a Torn Rotator Cuff?